yhj137/PianistTransformer/README.md

 ### 1. Data Preprocessing

 The provided script will automatically process the minimal dataset included in the repository, converting it into the format required for model training.
+To process the SFT data, you need to install the note-alignment tool.
+Please place the [Symbolic Music Alignment Tool](https://midialignment.github.io/demo.html)￼ under `./tools`, with the directory structure `./tools/AlignmentTool/*`, and then run the `compile.sh` script inside it to compile and install.
+After that, run the following script:

 ```bash
 sh script/data_process.sh